nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Obtaining Nevada Marriage Certificates

-Members of the public who wish to obtain certified copies of a marriage record will need to contact the county recorder's office in the county where the license was issued.
-Residents can apply for such records in person, by mail, or online, depending on the county office.
-Certified records are typically issued with a raised seal and signature, making them suitable for official processes with government agencies, such as changing names or filing taxes.
+Members of the public who wish to obtain certified copies of a marriage record or a certified copy of a marriage certificate will need to contact the county recorder’s office in the county where the license was issued.
+Certified copies can be obtained in person, by mail, or online, depending on the procedures of the county office.
+The department responsible for issuing certified copies is typically the county recorder’s office.
+Certified documents are typically issued with a raised seal and signature, making them suitable for official processes with government agencies, such as changing names or filing taxes.

 How to Get a Marriage License in Nevada

 A Nevada marriage license authorizes the recipients to marry within any county in the state.
-Anyone can get a license by following several general quick steps.
+Anyone can get a license by following these steps:

 Step 1.
 Meet the Marriage License Requirements